 The Macro Tailwinds of Wellness Tourism

 The global wellness tourism market reached $893.9 billion in 2024, representing 13.8% year-over-year growth, and is projected to hit $1,383.3 billion by 2029.
-The case for STR hosts is direct: a domestic wellness tourist spends 163% more than the average domestic tourist.
+Here's what that means for your rental: a domestic wellness tourist spends 163% more than the average domestic tourist.
+That's not a niche group - that's your highest-value guest.

 Wellness Amenities Driving Bookings in 2026